Macabresoft/Macabre2D/README.md

-# Macabre2D
+# Macabresoft.MonoGame

-A 2D game framework built on top of the MonoGame framework.
-This project was started on April 23, 2016 (some early repository history was lost).
+Common MonoGame functionality used across Macabresoft products.
+A framework built on top of another framework.

 ## Supported Platforms

-Macabre2D.Framework and its example projects have been confirmed to run on modern Windows, MacOS, and Linux (Ubuntu) as of 2020.
+Macabresoft.MonoGame.Core and its sample projects have been confirmed to run on modern Windows, MacOS, and Linux (Ubuntu) as of 2020.

 ## Git LFS